 In conclusion, those of us that are growing Saffron in areas where winter temperatures hit -15 F or colder after Jan 1, or get unexpected cold snaps earlier in the winter, should make plans for protection.
 After our experience from November 2019 we now use heavy grade winter blankets when needed for temporary protection.
 The blankets are made of spun bonded polypropylene similar to Remay row covers but much thicker.

 Also, we can have a rich fertilizing program for strengthening and supporting saffron bulbs against cold shock.
-First, do a complete test on your soil to know what is your soil needed and then research between the best brands and select fertilizer for your saffron farm.
+First, do a complete test on your soil to know what is your soil needs, and then research between the best brands and select fertilizer for your saffron farm.

 We do some research on the specific nutritional needs of the saffron plant and release it soon.
 Saffron fertilizing can increase saffron farm productivity to 50% per year and we should be sensitive about it.
 If you want to earn more information about saffron fertilization or want to Consult about saffron planting, you can contact us.